Siva Choy: Early life and education

-Choy was born to an Indian family in Gillman Barracks, in Alexandra.
-His father, was from Kerala, India, and moved to Singapore to work as a civilian foreman for the British Army, managing a British military power station located in Gillman Baracks.
+Sivanandan Choy was born to an Indian family in Gillman Barracks, in Alexandra.
+His father, was from Kerala, India, and moved to Singapore to work as a civilian foreman for the British Army, managing a British military power station located in Gillman Barracks.
 His mother, was born in Singapore to M K Chathukutty, a migrant from Kerala and founder of the Singapore Malayalee Hindu Samajam (SMHS), and Ammalu Amma, a migrant from Tamil Nadu.
 As a migrant, his father went to SMHS to look for jobs, and was introduced to Chathukutty's daughter and eventually got married.

 Choy was the youngest of three brothers.

-Choy was supposed to be Choyi, likehis father's; a clerk at the registry issuing his father's identity card spelt it as Choi.
+Choy was supposed to be Choyi, like his father's; a clerk at the registry issuing his father's identity card spelt it as Choi.
 When Choy was born, a clerk at the hospital made another mistake by spelling his surname as Choy instead of Choi, making him the only person in his family with the surname Choy.

 Living in Gillman Barracks in his early childhood, Choy listed to music in different languages, including as English, Malay, Tamil, Mandarin and Hindustani.
 Choy attended Pasir Panjang Primary School, where he learnt how to play a recorder and a guitar, and together with his brother, James, they were known as the Cyclones, and pioneered the local R&B scene.
 While attending Bartley Secondary School, Choy often performed in plays and took part in singing competitions.

 In 1969, Choy graduated from the University of Singapore with a Bachelor of Arts with honours in philosophy, political science and English.